electricimp/imp-central-impt/spec/TestMatrix.md

 - command options,
 - reference to the test source code.

 The normal font indicates positive tests, the **bold font** indicates negative tests.

+For add new test describe there are two ways:
+At first, you can edit this file online using git editor features.Just add new tr section by copy any exist and change values.

+And other, you can use external desktop editor (for example free version [MarkdownPad2](http://markdownpad.com/)) for edit TestMatrix.md file.

 ## List Of Non-Covered Features ##